SamsonChoo/TourSIN/README.md

 # TourSIN

 Android Application for tourists in Singapore.
 Does Map search, route planning, attraction recommendations and bookings.
+Refer to Report.pdf for more details.